-- string "timing_report" A string containing the report of all the log_times.

-- string hw:simd

-- string oiio:simd (read-only)
+- · string hw:simd - string oiio:simd (read-only)

 A comma-separated list of hardware CPU features for SIMD (and some other things).
 The "oiio:simd" attribute is similarly a list of which features this build of OIIO was compiled to support.